View More

 It was excruciating bringing two babies into the world.
 It was horrific what He went through to forgive us.
 He delivered on a promise, and brought forth total and complete wholeness in Him.

-Sometimes our circumstances are what they are because we're birthing a new way of thinking, believing or understanding - it doesn't come through a painless delivery.
-That doesn't mean all deliveries are painful!
-Some are beautiful, powerful and filled with glory!
+Sometimes our circumstances are what they are because we're birthing a new way of thinking, believing or understanding - and some don't come through a painless delivery.
+And some deliveries are beautiful, powerful, and filled with glory!

 But some require a deeper understanding of who He is and what He did - and we're not the best learners without some level of uncomfortable truth confronting our lopsided reality.